BackFeet

 He's actually using the word “single” with two different meanings here — “turn single” means turn on your own rather than turn your partner.
 So Playford is saying that a set is just a step to one side and a step to the other.
 In English you do it with a little rise and fall, and with a change of weight.
 Setting is usually right and then left in English (and always so in Scottish), so if you step right and then close the left foot to it your weight is on your left foot and you need a change of weight to your right foot, leaving the left foot free to move back to the left.
 So the move is actually right-left-right, left-right-left, but the third of each is a transfer of weight rather than the feet moving anywhere.

 Try it taking hands in a circle.
-Then do two on the spot (right, left, right, left — 4 bars) followed by two turning 90° clockwise each step (4 bars) — repeat all this three times (total 32 bars).
+Then drop hands, do two on the spot (right, left, right, left — 4 bars) followed by two turning 90° clockwise each step (4 bars) — repeat all this three times (total 32 bars).
 Now try the same thing with a partner using ballroom hold.
 Now try dancing round another couple.
 Unlike a polka round, there's no preliminary spring; it's a much flatter step.
 Dance with the whole body, not just the feet.
 If you're not rising at the right time, try falling onto the beat; this automatically means you will have risen first.
 Don't try and take huge strides.

 Pins and Needles (CDM 3)